 - Anyone in your neighborhood who has a successful business

 - Your doctor or your dentist

 - Anyone who invests in the stock market

 The simplest arrangement in a partnership is for you to ask the partner for the money to finance the deal and for you to do all the legwork to make it happen.
-In this simple arrangement, you’ll do everything related to the flip but the two of you will split the profits 50-50.
+In this simple arrangement, you’ll do everything related to the flip, but the two of you will split the profits 50-50.

 In essence, your partner reaps the financial rewards of the deal by chipping in the money, but not the time.

-When you first get into flipping houses it may be tempting to create a formal partnership with someone to start.
+When you first get into flipping houses, it may be tempting to create a formal partnership with someone to start.
 Although this may seem like a good idea, you should probably hold off for now.

-What you’ll soon find is that although there are a lot of great real estate investment partnerships that have succeeded wildly, there are just as many bad ones that end up in pure misery.
+What you’ll soon find is that although there are a lot of great real estate investment partnerships that have succeeded wildly, there are just as many bad ones that have ended up in pure misery.
 When you’re first starting out, it’s best to stay independent and do your partnerships one deal at a time.

 2. Hard Money Lenders